GCJMackenzie/Varia/README.md

 # Varia

-Varia is a tool to predict the full sequences of genes from short fragments.
-We applied and optimised it to run on the <i>var</i> gene famil
+Varia is a tool to predict the full sequences of genes from 150-200 base pair sequences (like PCR fragments).
+We applied and optimised it to run on the <i>var</i> gene familly and using DBL domains, especially the DBLa domain.
+It is composed of two modules Varia VIP and Varia GEM.

+To install Varia you can download a pre-compiled virtual machine or install it from scratch (you also need to then download the databases)

 ## Installation
-Varia is a tool to predict var genes based on short 150-200 base pair sequences (like PCR fragments).
-It is composed of two modules Varia VIP and Varia GEM.

-To install Varia, and download the current version:
+### Virtual machine
+Users without a bioinformatics setup can use our Linux virtual machine (https://q-r.to/ILRA_VM).
+You will need to install VirtualBox (https://www.oracle.com/virtualization/technologies/vm/downloads/virtualbox-downloads.html), set up Ubuntu x64 and mount the downloaded disc (.vdi).
+To install the virtual machine, please have look at 'VM.install.pdf' for further help.
+The username is 'bioinfo' and the password 'Glasgow2020'.
+The user has sudo rights.

+### Git-hub installation
 To install Varia, and download the current version:

 1. git clone https://github.com/GCJMackenzie/Varia.git